January 22, 2020 Sage Larson

 Advice from Veteran Screen Printers

-About a month ago, we asked screen printers what advice they would give to people just getting started in the industry.
-Boy, did they have a few pointers to share.
+When we asked screen printers what advice they would give to people just getting started in the industry, they had a few pointers to share.

 WORDS OF WISDOM FROM THE EXPERIENCED:

 - Buy the best equipment you can.
 I often hear people struggling with cheap eBay equipment and they throw in the towel before they make headway.
 If you can't afford good equipment, think about contracting your printing or using plastisol transfers until you have enough momentum to afford a good press/exposure unit. – Todd T.

 - There are two totally different sides of a screen printing business: the screen printing side and the business side.
 If you can do both, you will be wildly successful. – Stirling I.

 - Practice, practice, practice.
 Don't be afraid to branch out beyond spot color prints. – Eric Q.

 - Don't think you can enter this cheap and produce quality.
 Use the right products to get the best results.
 Learn how to price services properly: starting off being the discount printer helps no one.
 Learn how important the little things are like off-contact, mesh count, mesh tension, etc. – Timothy N.